-Tony nominated and Drama Desk Award winning composer Grant Olding has over the last twelve years made a name for himself as a versatile and prolific composer.
-He is equally at home writing for film or theatre, orchestra or rock band, action sequences, sweeping emotional themes or delicate underscore as well as being a sought after songwriter and lyricist.
-A multi-instrumentalist, working out of his studio in Kent, Grant has composed and orchestrated animated feature films, sitcoms, documentaries, rom-coms, Shakespearean productions, contemporary plays and commercial musical theatre.
+Tony-nominated and Drama Desk Award-winning composer Grant Olding has made a name for himself as a versatile and prolific composer.
+He is equally at home writing for film or theatre, orchestra or rock band, action sequences, sweeping emotional themes or delicate underscore, as well as being a sought-after songwriter and lyricist.
+A multi-instrumentalist, working out of his studio in Wales, Grant has composed and orchestrated animated feature films, sitcoms, documentaries, rom-coms, Shakespearean productions, contemporary plays and commercial musical theatre.
 He is known for his holistic understanding of drama and ability to flit between many musical styles, as well as his huge talent as a songwriter.

 Grant was resident composer 2003-04 at the Bridewell Theatre and is an Associate Artist at Curve Theatre.